Suprapote/Altra64/README.md

 ## Setup
 1. Format your SD card to FAT32.
-2. Extract the contents of ALTRA64.zip into the root of your SD card.
+2. Extract the contents of ZIP file into the root of your SD card.
-3. Change ALT64.ini to your hearts content.
+3. Change ALTRA64.ini to your hearts content.
 4. Add legally obtained ROMs.
 5. Insert the SD card into the ED64plus and enjoy!